nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 - In a browser
 - ...and more

-For this workshop we are going to run ESLint in VS Code via an editor extension called [`Eslint`](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+For this workshop we are going to run ESLint in VS Code via an editor extension called [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

-:pencil2: The `Eslint` extension for VS Code requires that you install ESLint globally or inside the workspace folder that contains the JavaScript code to be validated.
+:pencil2: The _ESlint extension_ for VS Code requires that you install the _ESLint linter_ globally or inside the workspace folder that contains the JavaScript code to be validated.
 For ease of use we are going to do the former.

 1. Open a command line window (Command Prompt or Powershell in Windows or Terminal in macOS)
 2. Run the following command: